monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 ## 1️⃣ Comprehensive Data Auditing Framework
 → Diagnose bias patterns before selecting fairness interventions.

 Before applying fairness interventions, teams must first identify **how bias manifests in the dataset**.
 Data auditing serves as the diagnostic step that determines which interventions are appropriate.

-Without systematic auditing, fairness interventions may address symptoms rather than underlying causes.

 ---